Vienna

 Hotel Sacher Wien

-The Viennese palace that invented the Sachertorte in 1832, and that continues to serve breakfast to heads of state in its Empire salons.
+The Viennese palace that invented the Sachertorte in 1832, and which continues to serve breakfast to heads of state in its Empire salons.

-L'Hotel Sacher Wien has occupied the same building since 1876, opposite the Opéra, and we feel the weight of history from the red marble hall.
-The rooms blend original wood panelling, mural silks and Carrara marble bathrooms, some with freestanding bathtubs.
+L'Hotel Sacher Wien has occupied the same building since 1876, facing the Opéra, and we feel the weight of history from the red marble lobby.
+The rooms blend original wood panelling, silk wall hangings and Carrara marble bathrooms, some with freestanding bathtubs.
 The 500 m² basement spa offers hammam, Finnish sauna and treatment cabins.
-The Rote Bar serves 300,000 Sachertorte portions a year, recipe kept secret since Franz Sacher.
+The Rote Bar serves 300 000 portions of Sachertorte a year, recipe kept secret since Franz Sacher.
 Service remains impeccable, very Viennese school, from 760 € a night.
 We recommend an Opéra-side room, supplement justified. ✨

 What makes this hotel unique

-• Location opposite the State Opera, 2 minutes’ walk from Kärntner Straße
+• Location facing the State Opera, two minutes on foot from Kärntner Straße

 • Original Sachertorte served at the Rote Bar, 16 layers of chocolate glaze

-• Spa with indoor pool, hammam and sauna, open 6am-10pm
+• Spa with indoor pool, hammam and sauna, open 6h-22h

-• Rooms with period wood panelling, some listed historic monuments
+• Rooms with period wood panelling, some listed as historic monuments

 • Rote Salon restaurant for Viennese breakfast, hot and cold buffet